Table of Contents

 The La Baye 2×4 Standard Is Ideal For

-- Guitarists who shape their tone mostly digitally and do not require a full-sized body for tone
+- Guitarists who primarily shape their tone digitally do not require a full-sized body for tone.

 The 3-string Shovel guitar